The Government Pension Fund Global (GPFG) in Norway

 The commitment of political actors has been instrumental in the fund's successful transformation of finite oil wealth into a long-term economic resource for the country.
 As outlined in the Challenges section above, the risks of the “resource curse” and “the Dutch disease” result from the mismanagement of a sudden access to abundant natural resources.
 Norway did not want to fall into the trap of spending such revenues immediately without taking into account the adverse long-term impact on the economy.

-During the first years of the fund, the government did not manage to save any revenues; instead, it surrendered to the urge to spend all the money quickly.
+During the first years of the fund, revenues from oil were spent on an ongoing basis.
 However, the government was committed to make the GPFG work for the long-term benefit of the country, and led reforms in the Norwegian economy that resulted in the Ministry of Finance successfully making the first deposit of oil revenues in 1996.
 Since then, government self-regulation has continued to limit public expenditure of petroleum revenues and protect the value of the fund.

 In terms of managing the fund, the work and commitment of three state entities allows the ongoing growth of the fund: